Weak dispersion for the Dirac equation on asymptotically flat and warped products spaces: From vierbein to dreibein

 \section{From vierbein to dreibein}

-Our aim in this subsection is to describe the Dirac equation on curved space-time in the case of a metric which dissociate time and space.
-We prove that it can be written
+Our aim in this subsection is first of all to give some (basic) motivations and backgrounds that lead to the study of the Dirac equation on a non-flat setting, and then to describe the Dirac equation on curved space-time in the case of a metrics which dissociates time and space.
+We prove indeed that it can be written as